UK visa Schemes for Ukrainian Refugees

 - Making sure the accommodation is suitable and safe for guests (this will be done by a physical visit)

 These checks are not synchronised with the visa application, so it is possible that the visa is granted to the guest, but the sponsor checks have not been completed.
 As a guest, from a practical perspective, it would be better to get out of a danger zone as soon as you can.
 If you personally know the sponsor and their accommodation, or have some mutual contacts, the risk of them failing any assessment should be very low.
-We know many people who started living with their hosts before the council had managed to carry out their checks, and the data indicates that the overall sponsor failure is low in comparison.
+We know many people who started living with their sponsors before the council had managed to carry out their checks, and the data indicates that the overall sponsor failure is low in comparison.

 Unaccompanied Ukrainian children